- ABOUT US

 Which SIG level is best for you?
 This chart provides an overview of how the A-Classic, A, B and C SIG programs compare to one another.

 The STS is for experienced cyclists who have graduated a SIG program or possess equivalent group riding skills and want to improve their strength and endurance through a graduated training program.
 STS rides offer no instruction; they are simply a series of organized group rides with the friendly support of like-minded cyclists.
-In 2014, the STS program will be offered at the A and B levels.
+This year the STS programs will be offered at each of the A, B & C levels, with an additonal "R" level targeted toward proficient A & B cyclists who are interested in randonneuring.
 Click the buttons below for more information.

-Please note: you may register for only one 2014 SIG or STS program.
-Leaders of the A-STS series may turn away riders that they find lack the required skills and/or threaten the safety of the group.
+Please note: you may register for only one SIG or STS program.
+Leaders of any STS series may turn away riders that they find lack the required skills and/or threaten the safety of the group.
 For those considering joining the A-STS, it is highly recommended that you read NYCC's guidelines on Pacelines.